v4ish/2bars/README.md

 - Smooth animated black bars that slide in/out with easing
 - Clean transparent overlay
 - Global hotkey (`Ctrl + Alt + C`) to toggle bars on and off
-- Lightweight and minimal dependencies
+- Very Lightweight and minimal dependencies

 ---